sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.4.md

 === Manifold options for RealSet constructors ===

-As an application of chart pullbacks, the `RealSet` constructors have been extended so that they can optionally build manifolds or manifolds subsets.  [[https://trac.sagemath.org/ticket/31881|#31881]]
+As an application of chart pullbacks, the [[https://doc.sagemath.org/html/en/reference/sets/sage/sets/real_set.html#sage.sets.real_set.RealSet|RealSet]] constructors have been extended so that they can optionally build manifolds or manifolds subsets.  [[https://trac.sagemath.org/ticket/31881|#31881]]

 This is activated by passing the manifold keyword `structure='differentiable'`:
 {{{